Editorial: Fix the Hidden Costs Behind Prison Labor

 Instead of getting a self-sustaining Correctional Industries program, taxpayers have been quietly stuck with a program that has cost them at least $20 million since 2007.

-The red ink propped up a fish farm that hasn’t produced a meal, and a mattress-recycling operation that put prison managers financially in bed with representatives of the mattress industry and had the state stealing work from a well-meaning private nonprofit.
+The red ink propped up a fish farm that hasn’t produced a meal and a mattress-recycling operation that put prison managers financially in bed with representatives of the mattress industry and had the state stealing work from a well-meaning private nonprofit.

-One outcome of the series should be a greater financial transparency.
+One outcome of the series should be greater financial transparency.
 The DOC aspires to have Correctional Industries be self-sufficient.
 Prove it, or fix practices.